 Once you’ve completed your keyword research, added title tags and meta descriptions to all the pages of your website, made sure all of your images have ALT tags and created a sitemap, you’ve done all that you can do to optimize your online presence, right?

 Optimizing your website for search engines is definitely a must, but a fully-optimized website is only part of your brand’s SEO strategy.
-Below are 4 ways to populate Page 1 search engine results for your business, make certain your business is listed in the places that matter most, and increase the number of links back to your site.
+Below are 4 ways to populate Page 1 of search engine results for your small business, make certain your business is listed in the places that matter most, and increase the number of links back to your site.

 Optimize your Online Presence for Search Engines